 As a recipient of federal funds, Mountain Empire Community College is required to comply with Title IX of the Higher Education Amendments of 1972, 20 U.S.C. § 1681 et seq. ("Title IX"), which prohibits discrimination on the basis of sex in educational programs or activities, admission and employment.
 Under certain circumstances, sexual misconduct, sexual harassment, and similar conduct constitute sexual discrimination prohibited by Title IX.
 Inquiries concerning the application of Title IX may be referred to the College's Title IX Coordinator or to the U.S. Department of Education's Office for Civil Rights.
-The Title IX Coordinator is Ron Vicars, Vice President of Financial and Administrative Services whose office is located at Godwin Hall Room 136, and may be contacted by phone at 276.523.7478 or by email at rvicars@mecc.edu.
-The Title IX Deputy Coordinator is Lelia Bradshaw, Dean of Student Services, whose office is located at Holton Hall Room 133, and may be contacted by phone at 276.523.2400 ext.
-288 or by email at Ibradshaw@mecc.edu.
+The Title IX Coordinator is Ronald Vicars, whose office is located at room G136 in Godwin Hall, and may be contacted by phone at (276) 523-7478 or by email at rvicars@mecc.edu.